 Preparing for the cleaning

 Before cleaning, the technician will need to shut off the power to the mini-split.
-They should let you know before shutting off the power and may give you an estimate of how long the house will be without A/C. Once they have confirmed that the system is off, they will lay drop cloths down to protect the floors and surfaces below the unit.
-In many cases, they’ll also connect a shop vacuum to the drain line to get standing water out of the drain.
+Once they have confirmed that the system is off, they will lay drop cloths down to protect the floors and surfaces below the unit.
+In many cases, they'll also connect a shop vacuum to the drain line to help clear out the drain before taking anything apart indoors.

-Then, they will likely disassemble the unit.
-Some units may not need complete disassembly, but the filters will almost surely need to come out and be washed.
+Then, they will disassemble the head(s).
+Some units may not need complete disassembly if the coil and blower are still in good condition, but the filters will almost surely need to come out and be washed.

 If needed, the technician will continue taking apart the unit by removing the vanes on the bottom.
 In some cases, the technician will remove the face of the unit and likely wash it outside if they deem it necessary.